Moneymoney122/boot-script/README.md

 - This script is for tether booting A8/A9 devices that have been downgraded by [sunst0rm](https://github.com/mineek/sunst0rm)
   - It might work with devices that have been tethered downgraded by other tools.

+   - Also capable of running the commands for checkra1n

 - I made this script for personal use, but anyone can use it

 - This script is not made by mineek, it is made by me (Moneymoney122)